-This hope is well-founded for almost half of beneficiaries (47%) who reported their business increased operating revenues in the last month.
+This hope is well-founded for almost half of beneficiaries (47%) who report their business increased operating revenues in the last month.

-Notably, the optimism is the highest in Ethiopia and Tanzania while beneficiaries in Mauritania expressed less positivity.
+Notably, the optimism is the highest in Ethiopia and Tanzania while beneficiaries in Mauritania express less positivity.

-Figure 57: Business Outlook Map
+Figure 57 Business outlook map

-To further increase the chances of their business surviving, many beneficiaries reported they plan to:
+To further increase the chances of their business surviving, many beneficiaries report they plan to: